TrickzTwix/Test/Placeholders.md

 We hook into the plugin [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) to allow you to hook Factions info into other plugins.
 Support was added on [Jan 4 '17](https://github.com/drtshock/Factions/commit/e343ac69fa9b88edce0148ac0ac095af94584638).

+## Internal Placeholders
+Spots that you can use placeholders from other plugins in FactionsUUID text:
+- [ ] f show

 ## External Placeholders
 These are placeholders you can use in other plugins that will hook into FactionsUUID.